 What is a service like?

-You do not have to be a member of our church to celebrate communion with us, but it is important that you have placed your faith in Jesus or are genuinely seeking God.
+You do not have to be a member of our church to celebrate communion with us, but it is important that you have placed your faith in Jesus OR are genuinely seeking God.
 Children are invited to partake at the discretion of the parents and with their parents.
 If we are having communion on a given week, it will typically be celebrated near the end of the service during the response time, and we will be serving grape juice.
 We will typically partake by means of “intinction” – where you take a piece of the bread and dip it into the cup before eating the bread and juice together.
 BECAUSE OF COVID, we have changed from the intinction method to individual servings of juice and wafers.

 Can I listen to a message that I missed?